spacer spacer spacer spacer spacer spacer spacer spacer

 Example

-If you design a form like the following one (click over the image to see it at full size):
+If you design a form like the following one with C++ Builder (executable size is 1,588KB):

 History